 August 23, 2012

-I am NOT a woodworker so trying to figure out how to notch 2 X 4's at an angle was a pain.
+I took some time to figure out how to notch 2 X 4's at an angle which was a pain.

 August 24, 2012

 Installed the 1/2 inch plywood for the pen roof and stained.
 I did most of the staining on the entire coop.

 Note: The clear plastic was used as a drop cloth to keep the white stain off of the black weed barrier and was removed and thrown away before I introduced the sand.